-Wildflowers in the Santa Monica Mountains and San Gabriel Mountains bloom each spring adding splashes of color to the trails around Los Angeles.
-Below are a few examples of some of the more common wildflowers that appear along the trail.
+Wildflowers in the Santa Monica Mountains, San Gabriel Mountains and other open areas of Los Angeles County bloom each spring adding splashes of color along the area’s trails.
+Some flowers can be seen into the summer and fall.
+Below are some examples of common wildflowers that appear beside Los Angeles hiking trails.
 The flowers are listed alphabetically with a link to the trails where they were seen.
 For a broader reference visit the Santa Monica Mountains wildflower finder.

 Flowers around Los Angeles